binaryage/site/readme.md

 **To run the full dev server**:

-in one terminal session:
+in one terminal session run nginx proxy:

     rake proxy

-in second terminal session:
+in a second terminal session run the jekyll debug server:

-    rake serve
+    rake serve what=www,totalspaces,blog

 optionally you may run livereload watcher via gulp in another teminal session

     gulp

-**To run the dev server only for selected sub-sites**:
+To run the dev server for all sites:

-    rake serve what=www,totalspaces,blog
+    rake serve

 ### Deployment